-Criticality and reliability go hand-in-hand.
-Think about it: We’re told to prioritize PMs for critical assets, to build a TPM plan that accommodates critical pieces of equipment, and to perform root cause analysis on machinery that we consider to be high priority based on criticality.
-But how do we actually decide what makes a piece of equipment “critical”?
+Criticality and reliability-centered maintenance go hand-in-hand.
+Think about it: We’re told to prioritize PMs for critical assets, to build a TPM plan that accommodates critical pieces of equipment, and to perform root cause analysis (opens in new tab) on machinery that we consider to be high priority based on criticality.
+But how do we decide what makes equipment critical?
 In short, it all comes down to risk.
-Performing a criticality analysis allows you to understand the potential risks that could impact your business.
+Performing criticality analysis allows you to understand the potential risks that could impact your business.

 What is criticality analysis?